nafis71041/pixelation_correction/README.md

 This repository offers a comprehensive solution for detecting and depixelating images, utilizing state-of-the-art techniques for efficiency and accuracy.
 By following the provided instructions and completing the `TODO` cells, users can effectively apply these models to their datasets to achieve high-quality image restoration.

 For any questions or issues, please feel free to open an issue on this repository.

----

-This version is more formal and organized, ensuring clarity and a professional tone.